310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 ## Translation Notes

-[^1]: Scroll of the Elements is an <a href="https://citrinesea.github.io/main-sections/translations/Event-Stories/Scroll-of-the-Elements/scrolls-preview.html" target="_blank">Akatsuki and Ryuseitai story</a>.
+[^1]: Scroll of the Elements is an <a href="https://citrinesea.github.io/translation/scroll_of_the_elements/" target="_blank">Akatsuki and Ryuseitai story</a>.
+[^2]: In Japanese, Midori says <em>Morisawa-senpai (rashiki inu)</em>, with the “-looking dog” part in brackets.
+The brackets implies he may not be consciously saying that part, and is only thinking it as an addendum.
-[^2]: “Peace is number one” is a phrase Chiaki has said before in both Supernova and SS (2018 kiseki series, main story).
+[^3]: “Peace is number one” is a phrase Chiaki has said before in both Supernova and SS (2018 kiseki series, main story).
 As an extra note, the SS story was released alongside this scout story, just a day after.
 You can read SS <a href="https://kotofucius.github.io/2018/kiseki3-ss/" target="_blank">here</a> (Chiaki appears in Effort 12 and 13).